 Tough’s portraits of children persevering and succeeding – even in the face of extreme adversity – are important and inspiring.
 How Children Succeed includes a profile of OneGoal Alumna and Western Illinois student Kewauna Lerma, as well as Michele Stefl, Kewauna’s Program Director and Jeff Nelson, Co-Founder & CEO of OneGoal.

-Paul Tough concludes the OneGoal chapter as follows: “OneGoal is a most valuable intervention, a program that, for about $1,400 a year per student, regularly turns underperforming, undermotivated low-income teenagers into successful college students.”
+Paul Tough concludes the OneGoal chapter: “OneGoal is a most valuable intervention, a program that, for about $1,400 a year per student, regularly turns underperforming, undermotivated low-income teenagers into successful college students.”
 To learn more about Paul Tough or to purchase the book, please visit his website.